-It is also possible for an employee to interrupt their parental leave in order to take compassionate care leave, sick leave, work-related illness and injury leave, or reservist leave (except for the purposes of annual training).
+It is also possible for an employee to interrupt their parental leave in order to take compassionate care leave, leave related to critical illness of a child, leave related to death or disappearance of a child, sick leave, work-related illness and injury leave, or reservist leave (except for the purposes of annual training).
 Parental leave is to resume immediately after the other leave ends, but cannot extend beyond 104 weeks after the day on which the child is born or comes into the employee's care.

 For general information, please consult Maternity-related Reassignment and Leave, Maternity Leave and Parental Leave (Pamphlet 5 - Labour Standards), as well as Pregnant and Nursing Employees (Pamphlet 5 - Health and Safety) in the Occupational Health and Safety series and Division VII of Part III of the Canada Labour Code.

 An employee can take up to eight weeks of compassionate care leave to look after a family member who is gravely ill.

 This leave of absence can be shared by two or more employees when looking after the same family member, but the total amount of leave taken by all cannot equal more than eight weeks within the 26-week period.